'There's no turning back': Migrant caravan stuck on Mexico border vows not to be deterred

-Thousands of Central American migrants on a desperate trek to reach the U.S. remained stuck Saturday on Mexico's southern border, but many remained undaunted.
+About 1,000 Central American migrants on a desperate trek to reach the U.S. remained stuck Saturday on Mexico's southern border as authorities refused to let the group cross en masse, but many remained undaunted.

 The migrants, who say they are escaping poverty, poor working conditions and violence, slept overnight on a bridge over the Suchiate River with no fresh supplies of water or food and without bathrooms, eyewitnesses said.